Walter Zellot: Career

-Zellot was born on 6 October 1920in Spittal an der Drau in Carinthia of the Republic of Austria.
-In 1941, Tonne was posted Jagdgeschwader 53 (JG 53—53rd Fighter Wing) where he was assigned to 1.
+Zellot was born on 6 October 1920 in Spittal an der Drau in Carinthia of the Republic of Austria.
+In 1941, he was posted Jagdgeschwader 53 (JG 53—53rd Fighter Wing) where he was assigned to 1.
 Staffel (1st Squadron).
-On 6 June.
-I. Gruppe moved to Mannheim-Sandhofen Airfield.
+On 6 June, I. Gruppe moved to Mannheim-Sandhofen Airfield.
 Following a maintenance overhaul of the aircraft, I. Gruppe moved to an airfield named Krzewicza located near Międzyrzec Podlaski, approximately 65 km west of Brest, from 12 to 14 June.

 Operation Barbarossa and Malta

 On 22 June, the Geschwader crossed into Soviet airspace in support of Operation Barbarossa, the invasion of the Soviet Union, which opened the Eastern Front.
 I. Gruppe took off on its first mission at 3:40 am, escorting Junkers Ju 87 dive bombers.
 On the second mission of the day which took off at 9:10 am, again escorting Ju 87 dive bombers, Zellot claimed his first aerial victory when he shot down a Polikarpov I-16 fighter.
 Supporting the German attack, the Gruppe moved to Pruzhany on 25 June, to Baranavichy on 29 June, to Hostynne the next day, reaching Dubno on 5 July.
 Here, Zellot claimed his second aerial victory on 6 July.

 In December 1941, I. Gruppe was moved to Mediterranean air bases at Gela in Sicily where they fought in the aerial battles of the Siege of Malta.
+On 20 April 1941 during Operation Calendar, Zellot claimed a Supermarine Spitfire fighter shot down near Malta.
+His victim may have been Flight Sergeant George Ryckman, a Canadian from the Royal Canadian Air Force 402 Squadron, who flew with the No. 126 Squadron and was killed in action.
+The following day, Zellot shot down Squadron Leader John Bisdee, the commanding officer of the No. 601 Squadron.